sahadipanjan6/Programs-in-C/README.md

 3. Write a program in C to determine if a given matrix (2-D array) is a SPARSE MATRIX or not.
 A Sparse Matrix is a matrix in which the number of zero elements is always greater than the number of non-zero elements.

+4. Write a C program to check whether a given integer (to be taken from the user) is a PALINDROME or not.
+Make use of user-defined function as and when necessary.